julianoventola/GoBarber/backend/README.md

   - eslint-config-prettier - Makes prettier works with eslint (dev dependence)
   - eslint-plugin-prettier - Makes prettier works with eslint (dev dependence)
   - Run: yarn eslint --fix src --ext .js - This will fix all .js in folder
+- sequelize - Used as ORM for databases, Javascript instead SQL
+  - Migration - for version control in database(create, update, delete in database)
+- sequelize-cli - Used to controll migrations
+- pg - Used to work with postgress
+- pg-hstore - Used to work with postgress and sequeliza

 # Docker